Bhupesh-V/til/Shell/print-lines-between-two-words.md

-# Print everything between 2 words
+# Print lines between 2 words
 <!-- 24 Aug 2020 -->

+You may arrive in a situation where you may want to "extract" out text between two words.
-For example to view latest changelog (where `x.x.x` is the latest version).
+For example to view the latest changelog (where `x.x.x` is the latest version) in a [CHANGELOG.md](https://github.com/Bhupesh-V/dotman/blob/master/CHANGELOG.md) file.

 ### Using `sed`